The Logic of Peter of Spain

 In the opening of his Syncategoreumata, Peter presents his rationale for this investigation, viz. that there is a close link between the use of these kinds of words in sentences and their truth-value.
 His idea is that the syncategoreumata must have some sort of signification, but not the same as the categorematic words.
 For this special kind of signification he uses the words consignificatio and dispositio.

-The first two separate chapters of the Syncategoreumata are devoted to the words est and non, which are said to be implied in all other syncategorematic words.
+The first two separate chapters of the Syncategoreumata are devoted to the words est and non respectively, which are said to be implied in all other syncategorematic words.
 Peter’s account of the first word focuses on the notion of compositio (composition), which is explained in great detail, by looking into the signification of nouns and verbs (signifying a composition of a quality with a substance, and that of an act with a substance respectively).
 Considerable attention is given to the composition featuring in the verb ‘is’, in the form of the question of whether the composition involved can be counted among beings or not, considering the fact that it can be used to express different kinds of states of affairs.
-The chapter on negation introduces the important distinction between an act as conceived of or in the manner of a concept (ut concepta sive per modum conceptus) and as carried out (ut exercita) (see Nuchelmans 1988).
-Among the former type we find the noun ‘negation’ and the verb ‘to deny’, whereas the latter is what is meant by the negative particle ‘not’.
-The remainder of the chapter deals with the function of the negation, which is to remove the composition found in whatever it covers, and discusses some well-known sophisma-sentences which turn on the specific function of negation.
+The chapter on negation introduces the important distinction between an act as conceived of or in the manner of a concept (ut concepta sive per modum conceptus) and an act as carried out (ut exercita) (see Nuchelmans 1988).
+Among the former type we acts as expressed by the noun ‘negation’ and the verb ‘to deny, whereas an act of the latter type is what is expressed by the negative particle ‘not’.
+The remainder of this chapter deals with the function of the negation, which is to remove the composition found in whatever it covers, and discusses some well-known sophisma-sentences which turn on the specific function of negation.

 The third chapter of the Syncategoreumata discusses the exclusive words solus and tantum.
 They are called exclusives because they carry out an exclusion, not because they signify one.
 An exclusion, furthermore, requires four things, namely, what is excluded, what is excluded from, the respect in which it is excluded, and the act of exclusion.
 The kinds of exclusion are divided into general and specific: the former involves an exclusion from something generic, whereas the latter from something specific.
 Questions that come up in this section have to do with the results of adding an exclusive term to different kinds of words, such as to a term falling under the category of Substance: does it exclude only other substances, or does it also exclude from things listed under another category?
 And what if it is added to a term listed under the category of Accident (such as colour, quantity, and so on)?
 The next question deals with the sorts of terms that can be meaningfully associated with an exclusion.
 For example, is it possible to exclude something from ‘being’ (as in ‘Only being is, therefore nothing other than being is’)?
 The tract proceeds with the kinds of things that can qualify for an exclusion.
 The fourth chapter, which deals with exceptive words, is compiled in a similar manner.

 The fifth chapter is about the word si, which is said to signify causality in or via antecedence.
-The chapter also contains discussions of the kinds of consecution or consequence, problems of inference connected with the referents of terms used in consecutive sentences, and also on how to contradict a conditional sentence.
+The chapter also discusses the kinds of consecution or consequence, problems of inference connected with the referents of terms used in consecutive sentences, and how to contradict a conditional sentence.
 Special attention is given to the problem whether from an impossible antecedent anything follows.

 5. Doctrinal Elements in Peter’s Logic